In this Policy

 Within 30 calendar days of receipt of findings and recommendations of the hearing officer, the Chancellor shall notify the grievant in writing of his/her decision, including the reasons why the grievance is supported or rejected in whole or part, and will also provide a copy of the findings and recommendations of the hearing officer.
 The decision of the Chancellor shall be final and binding.

-In accordance with UCD-140-33-b, above, the appointee may choose to be heard before a University hearing officer or a non-University hearing officer.
+In accordance with UCD-140-33-b, above, the grievant may choose to be heard before a University hearing officer or a non-University hearing officer.

 a.
 If the grievant elects a hearing before a University hearing officer, the hearing officer shall be chosen in the following manner.
 Upon request, the Academic Freedom, Rights, and Privileges Committee of the Academic Federation shall submit a list of at least 5 names of responsible persons from the UCD faculty and non-student academic appointees who may be asked to serve as University hearing officers.
 The Vice Provost – Academic Affairs will choose from this list a hearing officer who is able to conduct the hearing in an objective manner.
 If the Academic Federation does not submit such a list within 10 working days or if none of the individuals on the list are able to serve, the Vice Provost – Academic Affairs may choose a responsible non-student academic appointee who is able to conduct a hearing in an objective manner.

 a.
 The total time period from the initial grievance filing date to the date of the final decision by the appropriate administrative officer generally shall not exceed 90 calendar days unless a hearing is requested.
 The Vice Provost – Academic Affairs may grant reasonable requests for extensions of time.
 Such requests must be submitted to the Vice Provost – Academic Affairs in writing.